Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 In order to get this done we'll have to `SELECT` data out of our database.
 A `SELECT` statement will generally have at least two parts.

-- A Select clause where we say the columns we want to see
+- A Select clause, where we say the columns we want to see
-- A FROM clause where we specify which table to pull that data from.
+- A FROM clause, where we specify from which table to pull that data

 -